 If you are trying to improve your botanical skills a good place to start is the BSBI plant identification page.
 There are links here for beginners and more experienced botanists including recommendations for field guides, mobile phone apps, and websites.
-If orchids are your thing you may find this guide from the Natural History Museum useful.
-They have also produced a Vegetative Guide to British Orchids.
+BSBI also has a range of videos to help with identification, and other botanical subjects.
+You’ll also find a link here to the ever-expanding training information provided by the National Plant Monitoring Scheme (NPMS), a BSBI/Plantlife initiative.
+Anyone can access the online training provided by NPMS.

 Below we’ve collected some presentations and keys on plant identification by SRPG members.
 So far we have information on Duckweeds, Eyebrights, Field Bindweed, Gorse, Primroses, and Speedwells.
 You may also be interested in looking at our Dandelion project.

-Photos: Duckweed, Helena Crouch; Gorse, Roger Griffith (public domain), all others Val Graham.
+Photos: Duckweed, Helena Crouch; Gorse, Roger Griffith (public domain); all others Val Graham.

 A guide to the features of common Gorse, Western Gorse and their hybrid by Jeanne Webb and Ro FitzGerald